Semantic-Org/Semantic-UI/README.md

 > Semantic UI is production ready, but is "pre-release" until build and theming tools are available, and documentation is complete for all components.

-Please [share any issues](https://github.com/Semantic-Org/Semantic-UI/issues?state=open) you may have, we need your help to get all the kinks out.
+Please [share any issues](https://github.com/Semantic-Org/Semantic-UI/issues?state=open) you may have.
+We need your help to get all the kinks out.

 If you are reporting a bug *you must create a test-case*.
 You can [fork this jsfiddle](http://jsfiddle.net/Vbr9d/42/) to get you started.